jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 + [3] This is what a stock picker in an active fund is paid to do; analyse and pick companies to invest in.
 This is in contrast to a passive fund, which invests in everything in a given sector.
 The difference is interesting at the moment since genius investors picking stocks for active funds are struggling to justify their existence by out-performing (cheaper) passive funds.
 + [4] Salesforce is in essence just another database - albeit not one available on any Cloud platform other than Salesforce itself.
 Although I wasn’t involved with this project, developing software for the Salesforce ecosystem provided fantastic ROI, creating not just a new product,  but an entirely new company.
 + [5] In 2016 I went with a few of our design team to meet some of the designers at Facebook in London.
 I was given this ratio by a designer based on the teams they knew about, so this figure is anecdotal and probably out-of-date.
++ [6] Figure taken from the Q&A following this talk given by Google's Director or UX, Elizabeth Churchill - [Scaling User Experience](https://www.youtube.com/watch?v=8Q616WcyTjU).